BlockScope/blockscope/www-hakyll/posts/2020-07-18-measured-up.rst

 title: Measured Up
 tags: fsharp, haskell, uom
 ---
-I'm very interested in ways I can use units of measure in application code and have the correctness of calculations with respect to units checked at compile time.
-The only language I've used with this capability baked in is F#.
-I've done geodesic calculations at least twice, with F# and Haskell.
-For Haskell, I took a dependency on the uom-plugin, a units of measure type checker plugin that works with the compiler, solving type equalities and conversions that GHC can't solve.
+I'm very interested in ways to get compile time checking of application code with units of measure.
+The only language I've used with this capability baked in is F# but there's a compiler type checker plugin for Haskell that gives us similar capabilities.
+The uom-plugin_ works with the compiler, solving unit type equalities and conversions that the GHC compiler can't solve without outside help.

 A pair of monomorphic functions for converting between degrees and radians.

 .. code-block:: fsharp

     open System